 Unfortunately, with a larger percentage of people with college degrees than ever before, that hasn’t exactly panned out.
 Many of the graduates also have degrees in fields that are not very in demand right now.
 Many of them are unable to find a job in their field.
 (The recession didn’t help either; people with 10+ years of experience were offering to work in entry-level jobs just to have a job in their own field.
 No one will hire a recent graduate over someone with that much experience, typically.)

 These people (the 18 – 30 crowd) feel cheated and lied to.
 They were promised if they “did everything right” and got their education that they would be successful.
 Now they’re delivering pizzas and working at Home Depot.
-They also usually have tens of thousands of dollars in student loans that they have no means to pay back.
+According to research conducted by companies that deal with cash advance apps, they also usually have tens of thousands of dollars in student loans that they have no means to pay back.
 Many can expect to be paying their student loans into their 40s, nearly until their own children will be facing a choice to go to college.

 Meanwhile, skilled labor jobs, like construction, plumbing, electricians, etc. are desperately needing more employees.
 But these jobs aren’t valued because they are blue-collar jobs that do not require a college education.
 They are looked down upon.
 They pay perfectly decent salaries, but people don’t want to take them!

 It has been suggested that to “fix the middle class” (a problem which I believe has been exacerbated, if not caused, by this college delusion) we ought to raise the minimum wage and make every job a “good job.”
 Well, there are lots of “good jobs” out there right now!
 Skilled labor jobs.
 (Which Mike Rowe has been desperately trying to bring attention to.)
 And raising the minimum wage only means inflation will get worse, and things will be even harder for the poorest people to afford.

 There are many paths to success in life.